On exact sequences of Hodge theoretic fundamental groups: Abstract

 \section{Abstract}

-The goal of this short note is to study a right exact sequence of Hodge theoretic fundamental groups associated to a smooth projective family of algebraic varieties $f:X\to B$ first proven in \cite{Xu24}.
-In particular, we study when this right exact sequence is exact, relate this question to some beautiful results in non-abelian Hodge theory, and give an obstruction to splitting in terms of \'{e}tale fundamental groups.
-The main examples we consider in this note is the universal curve $f:\mc{C}_g\to \mc{M}_g$ and the moduli space of degree $1$ line bundles on the universal curves $p:\Pic^1_{\mc{C}_g/\mc{M}_g}\to \mc{M}_g$.
+The goal of this paper is to first define a Hodge theoretic fundamental group for smooth connected complex algebraic varieties and then prove and study a right exact sequence of Hodge theoretic fundamental groups associated to a smooth projective family of algebraic varieties $f\colon X\to B$.
+In particular, we study when this right exact sequence is exact, relate this question to some prior results in non-abelian Hodge theory, and give an obstruction to splitting in terms of \'{e}tale fundamental groups.
+The main examples we consider in this note is the universal curve $f\colon \mc{C}_g\to \mc{M}_g$ and the moduli space of degree $1$ line bundles on the universal curves $p\colon \Pic^1_{\mc{C}_g/\mc{M}_g}\to \mc{M}_g$.